 Platform Experience

-Setting up an account takes just a few minutes.
+Account setup takes a few minutes.
 You verify your identity, make a deposit, and you are done.
-There are no complicated investment settings to configure, no portfolios to manage, and no decisions to make about which loans to invest in.
-Bondora handles all of that automatically.
+There are no investment settings to configure, no loans to pick, no portfolios to manage.
+The mobile app works well too, which makes checking your balance or starting a withdrawal on the go easy.

 Who Should Consider Bondora Go and Grow